mastersign/Mastersign.AutoForm/README.md

 		- Change the description of the script `B5`
 		- Specify the size of the visible area in the browser (`B7` and `B8`)
 		- Describe the actions (row 12 and following)
+    - Use the strings `Begin Loop` and `End Loop` in column `A` to mark the region to repeat for each data record
 	+ Put your data records in the _Records_ sheet, or delete the existing template rows there
 		- The first row must contain the column names
 		- Empty rows are ignored